299: No Such Thing As A Conscientious Brunette

 And they have this thing they do where, when they're in trouble, they do the imploring puppy dog eyes thing at humans.

-So, they did this test with them, where one of those classic kind of scientists doing an intelligence test, where they got the goats to figure out that if they pulled a string and it released a lever and then they nudged that lever, then they could get access to a nice treat.
+So they did this test with them where one of those classic kinds of scientists doing an intelligence test where they got the goats to figure out that if they pulled a string and it released a lever and then they nudged that lever, then they could get access to a nice treat.

-Which is harsh, I didn't know you disqualified a goat
+Which is harsh, I didn't know you disqualified the goat.
+From an intelligence test.

 They do, you know, for someone who's your best friend, they do head-butt a lot, don't they?

-But they had, yeah, so nine did it, two were disqualified, and there was just one goat in this test that showed no signs of improvement by her 22nd try.
+It's meant affectionately.
+But they had, yeah, so nine did it, two were disqualified, and there was just one goat in this test that showed no signs of improvement by her 20-second try.

 And they wrote her off as a hopeless case.